 Positron is expanding its product line to include a PET-CT imaging device, named Affinity PET-CT 4D, Positron has sponsored a clinical study of its PET-CT with healthcare industry leader Ochsner Clinic of New Orleans.
 The objective of the clinical study is to validate the capabilities of Positron's PET-CT system and demonstrate its performance, efficacy, and utilization.
-Positron will submit an Investigational Device Exemption and a 510(k) with the FDA and upon receiving FDA Clearance Positron will launch its Affinity PET-CT 4D molecular imaging system.
+Positron has submitted an Investigational Device Exemption as required by the FDA for the clinical study and is currently in process of acquiring or filing a 510(k) with the FDA.
+Upon receiving its 501k and Market Clearance, Positron will launch its Affinity PET-CT 4D molecular imaging system.